CODE:

 5. Talk to an estate planning attorney to ensure your parent’s legal paperwork is in order before it becomes too late and your parent is no longer competent to execute legal documents.
 Find out if your parent has put protections in place via a will, trust, Durable Power of Attorney, Living Will, etc.

 6. Set up meetings with the parent’s advisors to review the status of tax planning and payment, investments, care of assets, status of regular bills and health matters.
+It’s also wise to ensure that your parent’s Power of Attorney document is on file with any third party institution they hold an asset with.

 7. Divvy up responsibilities with siblings or other family members.